Hopen111/HopenRXRTools/README.md

  ![image](https://github.com/Hopen111/HopenRXRTools/assets/147209436/d0df7b17-767b-41ff-96ab-93fdbe376da4)

+ Make sure to worry when you see a red warning.

+ If there is a red warning, then you should investigate it and fix the issue.

+ The possible errors include:

+ --Missing header.
+ --Duplicate output file name.
+ --Photos outside of track view and overview folders.

- This is the final test for the program basically.
+ This is basically the final test for the program.

  I recommend having your photos in a backup folder in case if something crashes the program or if there is a bug that also crashes the program.

- If you are ready, press ENTER twice to proceed.
+ If you are ready and have rectified any issues, press ENTER twice to proceed.

- Proccessing should take less than 15 seconds.
+ Proccessing should take less than 15 seconds, but it can be longer depending on how many photos are being processed. (duh)

  ## Track Views